-No candidate will be allowed to participate in Commencement exercises until all degree requirements have been met.
-The following requirements must be completed:
+No candidate will be allowed to participate in commencement exercises until all degree requirements have been met.
+The following requirements pertain:

-- pass the Qualifying Exam; - adhere to IRB policies in the collection of data; - completion of the credit hours specified in the approved program of study; - successful completion and defense of a dissertation; - approval of final copies of the dissertation; and - payment of all fees.
+- pass the Comprehensive Examination; - adhere to Institutional Research Board (IRB) policies in the collection of data; - complete the credit hours specified in the approved program of study; - complete and successfully defend the dissertation; - obtain approval of final copies of the dissertation; and - make payment of all university required fees.

-Candidates must file an Intent to Graduate form and submit graduation fees to the Ed.D. office by February 20 (for May graduation) and September 20 (for December graduation).
+Candidates must file an Intent to Graduate form and submit graduation fees to the doctoral office by February 20 (for May graduation) and September 20 (for December graduation).